 Online public consultation

-21/03/2019 - As part of the review of the OECD Anti-Bribery Recommendation, stakeholders are invited to participate in an online public consultation on the basis of a public consultation document.
+As part of the review of the OECD Anti-Bribery Recommendation, stakeholders were invited to participate in an online public consultation from 22 March 2019 to 6 May 2019 on the basis of a public consultation document.
 The consultation document raises a variety of cross-cutting issues that have emerged over the last decade of implementation and enforcement of the OECD Anti-Bribery Convention.
 New trends and challenges are also identified.

 About the review